 The Effects of Edibles Take Much Longer to Hit

-Because an edible needs to be processed through the stomach and then liver before being metabolised and absorbed into your bloodstream, the effects take much longer to arrive than smoking or vaping weed.
+Because an edible needs to be processed through the stomach and the liver before being metabolized and absorbed into your bloodstream, the effects take much longer to arrive than smoking or vaping weed.
 It varies from every user, but edibles take anywhere from 30 minutes over two hours to hit you.

 When smoking, the cannabis is absorbed very quickly into your blood after going into the lungs, where it’s then carried to the brain.
 This process takes anywhere from 5-10 minutes, or sometimes less, so you’ll always feel high quicker when smoking.

-Unfortunately, this has led to many unfortunate situations with edibles, where people don’t realise how long it takes to hit them so end up eating too much to try and feel the effects.
-By the time the THC is absorbed, they realise they take too high a dose and experience a very intense, often overwhelming high.
+Unfortunately, this has led to many unfortunate situations with edibles, where people don’t realize how long it takes to hit them so end up eating too much to try and feel the effects.
+By the time the THC is absorbed, they realize they take too high a dose and experience a very intense, often overwhelming high.